M-N-Cs/Weak-binding_SACs/README.md

 # Weak-binding_SACs
-Supplementary data for the paper titled with "Why Do Weak-Binding M-N-C Single-Atom Catalysts Still Possess Anomalously High Oxygen Reduction Activity in Alkaline Media?"

 The CONTCAR-type structures utilized for deriving scaling relations, analyzing electric field response, and investigating solvation effects are included in CONTCARs.